How much does tapering actually matter?

 The bottom line

-Tapering helps, but it’s not the game-changer many runners think it is.
+Tapering helps, but it needs to be weighed up alongside other factors.
 A consistent training block, solid recovery and good pacing will always matter more.
 Keep your taper simple, trust the process and show up fresh rather than frazzled.

 🎥 Watch: Josh breaks down how much tapering really matters before your marathon →